Race and sports in the United States: By race

 Various individuals, including scholars and sportswriters, have commented on the apparent over-representations and under-representations of different races in different sports.
-African Americans accounted for 75% of players in the National Basketball Association (NBA) near the end of 2008.
-According to the latest National Consortium for Academics and Sports equality report card, 65% of National Football League players were African Americans.
+In 2019, African Americans accounted for 74.8% of players in the National Basketball Association (NBA) and 58.9% of players in the National Football League (NFL).
 However, in 2008, about 8.5% of Major League Baseball players were African American (who make up about 13% of the US population), and 29.1% were Hispanics of any race (compared with about 16% of the US population).
 In 2020, less than 5% of the National Hockey League (NHL) players are black or of mixed black heritage.

 NCAA sports have mirrored the trends present in American professional sports.
 During the 2005–2006 season, black males comprised 46.9 percent of NCAA Football Bowl Subdivision (FBS) and 58.9 percent of NCAA Division I basketball.
 The NCAA statistics show a strong correlation between percentage of black athletes within a sport and the revenue generated by that sport.

 Despite the frequency of such speculation, suggestions of biological differences in athletic ability between racial groups are considered unscientific.